MariusVinaschi/Auto-Scan/README.md

 #### Frontend :
 We created the interface with React Typescript and Material-UI.
 #### API :
-The API is created with Flask :
+The API was created with Flask :
 * flask-restful to encourage best practices
 * pymetasploit3 to use Metasploit
 * nmap3 to use Nmap